Sydney Harbour, Sydney, New South Wales © Tourism Australia

 Use the trip planner to map your route.

-Sydney’s light rail network goes from Central Station to Dulwich Hill.
-It’s most convenient for reaching Chinatown, The Powerhouse Museum in Ultimo, The International Convention Centre in Darling Harbour, and The Star Casino and the Australian National Maritime Museum in Pyrmont and the Tramsheds in Forest Lodge.
+Sydney’s light rail network has three main lines.
+One which goes from Central Station to Dulwich Hill (L1), and two others which go from Circular Quay to Randwick (L2) or Kingsford (L3).
+The L1 is most convenient for reaching Chinatown, The Powerhouse Museum in Ultimo, The International Convention Centre in Darling Harbour, and The Star Casino and the Australian National Maritime Museum in Pyrmont and the Tramsheds in Forest Lodge.
+Use the L2 or L3 to reach the city centre, Surry Hills, Sydney Cricket Ground and Royal Randwick Racecourse.

 Sydney has a comprehensive bus network.
 Many buses travel through the city from Wynyard and Circular Quay, and beyond to Sydney’s suburbs, beaches and regional areas.
 To travel to Bondi Beach and the eastern suburbs, catch the 380 or the 333.
 If you want to explore the trendy inner city and inner west neighbourhoods like Newtown, Surry Hills, Marrickville and Alexandria from the city centre, choose bus services including M30, M10, 308, 352, 355, 412, 422, 426, 428.